Monads for framed torsion-free sheaves on multi-blow-ups of the projective plane: Moduli functor and universal monads

 \section{Moduli functor and universal monads}

-In the following we want to prove, using the monadic description, that the moduli space $\mathcal{M}^{\tilde{\mathbb{P}}}_{\vec{a}, k}$ is fine.
-This will be done in a few steps by constructing families of such framed torsion free sheaves, parametrized by some scheme $S$, and building a monad $\mathcal{M}$ on the product $\tilde{\mathbb{P}}\times\ S$ with cohomology the family we started with.
-But before starting our program let us give some definitions and set some notations for our moduli functor problem.
+In the following we want to introduce some necessary material which will enable us to prove, in the last section of this paper, that the moduli space $\mathcal{M}^{\tilde{\mathbb{P}}}_{\vec{a}, k}$ is fine.
+As a first step we consider families of framed torsion-free sheaves, parameterized by some scheme $S.$ For each family we shall build a monad $\mathcal{M}$ on the product $\tilde{\mathbb{P}}\times S$ whose cohomology is the family we started with.
+But before starting this program let us give some definitions and set some notations for our moduli functor problem.